SEDS (Small Expendable-tether Deployer System)

-NASA has successfully deployed three SEDS Class (Small Expendable Deployer System) probes: SEDS-1 and -2 were 20-kilometer missions and PMG (Plasma Motor Generator) was a 500-meter mission.
+NASA has successfully deployed three SEDS Class (Small Expendable Deployer System) probes: SEDS-1 and -2 were 20-km missions and PMG (Plasma Motor Generator) was a 500-m mission.
 All tethered systems were attached to a spent Delta second stage.
 Not only were tether models verified, it was demonstrated that a probe can be downwardly deployed from a very long tether.

 |spacecraft||launch date||launch vehicle||orbit||mass|

 |SEDS 1 + deployer||Mar 30, 1993||Delta 7925||195 × 705 × 34°||25 kg|